bgillis1992/Streamable-Anime-List/README.md

 - Eureka Seven
 - Evangelion: 1.0 You Are (Not) Alone
 - Evangelion: 2.0 You Can (Not) Advance
+- Eve no Jikan
+- Eve no Jikan (Movie)

 ### F
 - Fairy Tail